What to Do About the Tiger Mosquito?

 The tiger mosquito originally hails from Southeast Asia but is increasingly being seen in other parts of the world.
 This is because the larvae or eggs of the mosquito are spread during the import of goods, such as used tires.
 If a tiger mosquito is infected, it can carry pathogens like chikungunya or dengue.
 And that’s precisely what many people are afraid of.

-Appearance of a Tiger Mosquito
+Appearance of a tiger mosquito

 Tips to Avoid Tiger Mosquitoes